antranapp/14DaysOfBasicAndroidKotlin/README.md

 # 14 days of Basic Android (Kotlin)

-Learning Android and Kotlin by makeing app everying.
+Learning Android and Kotlin by making app everything.

 Guarantee you will learn new skills after your 14 days quarantine time because of COVID-19.